laiba-ajmal-12/SmartMeetFYP/README.md

 ## Project Overview

-Smart Meet is an intelligent online meeting platform designed to analyze participant engagement during online sessions.
-It uses computer vision techniques such as head pose estimation and gaze tracking to monitor attentiveness in real time.
+Smart Meet is an intelligent online meeting platform that analyzes participant engagement using computer vision techniques such as gaze tracking and head pose estimation.
+It monitors attentiveness in real time during meetings and generates detailed post-meeting reports through a hybrid analysis approach.

-After each meeting, the system generates automated engagement reports, helping hosts evaluate meeting effectiveness and participant involvement.
+The platform provides both individual and overall engagement scores, displayed through an interactive dashboard with visual analytics.
+This allows hosts to evaluate participation levels, identify engagement patterns, and make informed decisions to improve meeting effectiveness.

 ---